- What fees do Canstaff charge?

 Q.Can I bring my tools?

-Depending on your trade you will need to provide your own tools ie. carpenters, joiners, plasterers, painters.
+Depending on your trade you will need to provide your own tools i.e. carpenters, joiners, plasterers, painters.
 You can either bring them with you, freight them, or alternatively you can buy them in New Zealand.
 A tool list is provided once a job offer is in place.
-Most tools are universal and can be used here, however with electrical tools you will need to buy a New Zealand adaptor.
+Most tools are universal and can be used here, however with electrical tools you will need to buy an Australia adaptor.
+Our electrical current is 220 – 240 volts, AC 50Hz.
+The Australian three-pin power outlet is different from some other countries, so you may need an adaptor.

-Q.Can I buy a property in New Zealand, and if I do, will it entitle me to New Zealand residency?
+Q.Can I buy a property in Australia, and if I do, will it entitle me to Australian residency?

 Q.Immigrants - Where Have They Come From?